saraswat/notes/logic-programming.md

 ```
 Note that in the above the second component of a pair is not just a fresh renaming of a rule from the program,
 it is actually an instance of that rule (obtained by applying a substitution) such that the head of the rule is
-identical to the first component of the pair.
+an instance of the first component of the pair.
 I have written it like this just for convenience -- once the
-first component is selected and the rule is selected the instance of the rule is determinately specifiable.
+first component is selected and the rule is selected the instance of the rule is uniquely determined (upto renaming of the variables
+in the rule).

 Here is an example of a trace in which the original query contains some variables:
 ```prolog